yogesh0x/mca/semester3/README.md

 ---

-## Notes
+## Notes for Contributors / Users

-- Trained model file (~95MB) is not committed due to GitHub size/practical limits.
-- Keep trained weights in `models/` locally and provide path via `MODEL_PATH`.
+- This project is educational/research-oriented.
-- This is an academic/research project and **not a clinical diagnostic tool**.
+- It is **not** a certified medical diagnostic system.
+- If class names differ in your downloaded dataset, rename folders to match expected class labels before training.
+- Keep large model files in local `models/` folder (or external storage), not in Git commit history.

 ---

-## Future Improvements
+## Recommended Next Improvements

-- Add `requirements.txt` and pinned versions
+- Add `class_names.json` export during training and load it in API (to avoid hardcoded class order mismatch)
+- Save evaluation metrics as CSV/JSON in addition to plots
-- Add `.env` support with `python-dotenv`
+- Add Docker support for one-command deployment
-- Add training history plot export (loss/accuracy curves)
-- Add per-class precision/recall/F1 CSV export
-- Add Dockerfile for one-command API deployment
+- Add Grad-CAM explainability for medical image interpretation

+---

+## Author Context

+This project was developed as part of MCA Semester 3 coursework focused on practical deep learning and deployment workflow for skin cancer image classification.